gitex-flow/gitex-flow-node/README.md

 **[standard-version](https://github.com/conventional-changelog/standard-version)**: A tool providing automated versioning and changelog generation designed for [github flow](https://guides.github.com/introduction/flow/).

-Additionally there are some very helpful article about this topic:
+Additionally there are some very helpful articles about this topic:

 - [How to generate Changelog using Conventional Commits](https://medium.com/jobtome-engineering/how-to-generate-changelog-using-conventional-commits-10be40f5826c)
 - [Releasing JS library on GitHub with git-flow and conventional-commits](http://digital-cult.com/releasing-js-library-github-git-flow-conventional-commits/)